Toward an Authentic Neighborhood – The Evolution of Shopping Centers into Mixed-Use Neighborhoods

 However, whereas a typical life-style retail center imitating traditional Main Street can be likened to a stage set in a traditional theater The New Neighborhood requires a contemporary stage set: a suggestive layered flexible framework, escaping any single interpretation.
 The language of elevated platforms and bridges, framed views and vistas, hidden plazas and unexpected art installations – all this shall contribute to the intense experience of “the theater of life,” the highest value that public space can offer.
 This is also the decisive argument a physical public space may offer in its competition with the on-line world.

-The role of the original shopping center
+The role of the original shopping center in an Authentic Neighborhood

 In the process of modification and reinvention, an original center may provide a unique opportunity to highlight and express not an imitative, but an ACTUAL process of evolution by assuming a role of an “old town center” or “historic artifact”.
 Wherever possible, the new insertions must produce a layering effect where “old and new” are presented simultaneously.